Jennifer Winquist . Founder/Author

-Most people would probably think that the best years of their life would happen before they turn forty.
+Most people would probably think that the best years of their life would happen before they're in their 40s.
 Not me.
-When I was in my late 40s is when God came and got me and nothing has ever been the same since.
+That's when God came and got me and nothing has ever been the same since.
 It's been the hardest journey and the biggest thrill ride.
-Part of it I wouldn't wish on anyone but at the same time, I wouldn't trade it for anything.
+Part of it I wouldn't wish on anyone, but at the same time, I wouldn't trade it for anything.
 Not anything.

 I've known my husband my whole life - we met at church as toddlers.
 Our families were big on church and most of our social activities centered around that as well.
 I was very active teaching Sunday School, leading women's groups, directing Christmas pageants, and vacation Bible school.
 Too bad I didn't have a relationship with God.
 Didn't really know the Bible.

-I started at a magazine publishing company in my 20s as a receptionist.
-After a decade, I was one of the publishers.
-I left to start my own publishing company with big dreams.
-We started with high moral values deciding we'd put God first and Jesus front and center and had incredible success.
+I worked for a magazine publisher in my 20s.
+After a decade, I left to start my own publishing company with big dreams.
+We started with high moral values deciding we'd put God first and Jesus front and center.
+Things blossomed.
 Soon, when those Christian principles were affecting our bottom line, we made new decisions.
 When the company failed, I knew why.

 I felt ashamed.
 It doesn't feel awesome when the God of the universe tells you you're a disappointment.
 I couldn't shake off the dream.
 I knew it wasn't a dream but a wake-up call.

 So, I started trying to figure out what God wanted me to do.
 I tried a lot of things: Christian camp counselor, helping the needy with service projects, and even did a short term missionary trip to Haiti.
 Nothing was clicking until I went on a weekend to a writer's conference.
 There, I had a revelation of what it was - to help people meet God in a way that wouldn't freak them out.